centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 systemctl enable centreon-map
 ```

-Centreon Map server is now started and enabled, let's install
+Centreon Map server is now started and enabled, so let's install
 the interface part of the extension.

 ## Web Interface installation

 ### Central server

-Install the Centreon Business repository, you can find it on the
+Install the Centreon Business repository.
+You can find this on the
 [support portal](https://support.centreon.com/hc/en-us/categories/10341239833105-Repositories).

 Then execute the following command: